Ailing Russian loan market hit by fresh U.S. sanctions

 Washington announced its toughest sanctions yet on Wednesday, which directly target several Russian companies and financial institutions with close ties to Russian President Vladimir Putin.

-Thomson Reuters LPC data shows the four companies have a combined $32.3 billion of syndicated loans outstanding in the next five years, which could be difficult to refinance.
+Thomson Reuters LPC data shows the four companies have a combined $32.3 billion (18.88 billion pounds) of syndicated loans outstanding in the next five years, which could be difficult to refinance.

 The move could also close the market for other Russian loans that are currently in the market and make it impossible to raise any new loans.

 Gazprombank is the most immediate casualty of the fresh sanctions.
-The bank is seeking a $1 billion, one-year loan to refinance one of $1.2 billion that is due to mature in September.
+The bank is seeking a $1 billion (584 million pounds), one-year loan to refinance one of $1.2 billion (701 million pounds) that is due to mature in September.

-Bank of America Merrill Lynch, Citi, Goldman Sachs and JP Morgan are among the consortium of international banks that lent it the maturing $1.2 billion.
+Bank of America Merrill Lynch, Citi, Goldman Sachs and JP Morgan are among the consortium of international banks that lent it the maturing $1.2 billion (701 million pounds).

 “We are looking at our exposures as a result of the situation in the Ukraine and Russia, but we have a long history in both Russia and the Ukraine and intend to remain a long term player there," a spokesman said.